somebox/how-we-work/README.md

 (links to be posted later)

-## Dev Environment

-All code is in [Processing](https://processing.org) v4 beta, with an interactive UI to adjust parameters and scenes.

-To run the project, `git clone`, and open the file `team_simulation.pde` in the editor environment.
-Processing is basically Java, but using supplied patterns like graphics primitives, setup/draw loop, and helpful structures like ArrayList, 1st-class color values, Vectors, etc).
-The calendar simulation is separate, and is mostly visual (not much simulation going on, other than filling up work with meetings!).

-TODO Ideas:
-- [x] output video files from the animations directly when needed.
-- [x] track history of a teams sprint outcomes, show progress on a graph
-- [ ] introduce a mini-calendar that shows how team time is taken up
-- [ ] meetings and the interruption of flow, standups, plannings, retros
-- [ ] pairing on code, how increased understanding and quality at a small cost to time
-- [ ] show multiple teams and dependencies between them
-- [ ] communication lines between people as a something that takes work
-- [ ] experience and developer experience as variables that affect speed
-- [x] technical debt levels and effect on speed
-- [ ] extra big backlogs and cognitive load
-- [x] complexity of tasks (high complexity makes things harder)
-- [ ] costs in real money and totals for teams and tasks
-- [ ] model a company planning ritual after 6-7 sprints
-- [x] outside interference (group projects, unplanned work)
-- [ ] quality issues like bugs, outages
-- [ ] moving people between teams and onboarding time

-## Examined are some scenarios:
+## Examined are some scenarios, which the simulation and talk address:

-### A single team
 - how availabilty, stability of the team, and planning affects work
 - Showing how faster iterations can lead to faster learning
 - Seeing how complexity in tasks (or the platform) can slow us down
 - Visualize how pairing and reviews don't reduce output
-- Show how external dependencies (on resources or changes) affect progres
+- Show how external dependencies (on resources or changes) affect flow
 - Show how interruptions affect progress

-### Multiple Teams
 - Show teams that have cycles aligned, vs independent and the impact here
 - Show overhead of comms and alignment
 - Show how outside, unplanned work can impact progress towards goals
-- show the calendar problem visually, how time fills up in "first available" fashing, why blocking time and having shared rituals help
+- Show the calendar problem visually, how time fills up in "first available" fashing, why blocking time and having shared rituals help

 ### A Whole Organization
-- Show 10 teams in progress, in different departments, separately aligning with stakeholders; vs. festival planning and reduction of meetings
+- many teams in progress, in different departments, separately aligning with stakeholders; vs. full-scale planning and reduction of meetings
-- Show the cumulative effect of legacy or changing goals on a software org, how the whole system is affected
+- the cumulative effect of legacy or changing goals on a software org, how the whole system is affected
-- Show bottlenecks that slow down everyone (ex: approvals, under-provisioned design, waiting for research, "big" company projects that interrupt)
+- bottlenecks that slow down everyone (ex: approvals, under-provisioned design, waiting for research, "big" company projects that interrupt)

 ## **Visualizations/Examples**